cgwire/kitsu/docs/review/README.md

 ![review on global page](../img/getting-started/review_global.png)

-For the 3D file (`.glb` file) you can also review it as wireframe, or add a `.HDR` file to check the lighting.
+You can also review the 3D file (`.glb` file) as a wireframe or add a `.HDR` file to check the lighting.

-You can move around the 3d file with a drag and move with your cursor, and zoom in or out with the scroll.
+You can move around the 3D file by dragging and dropping your cursor and zooming in or out with the scroll.

 ![review 3d wireframe](../img/getting-started/review_wireframe.png)